-As production of the Austin A50 Cambridge was beginning to wind down in 1956, BMC surprisingly introduced a number of changes for the 1957 season.
+As it appeared that Austin were beginning to wind down production of the Austin A50 Cambridge in 1956, BMC surprised everyone by introducing a number of updates for the coming season.

-It was later deduced by the motoring media that these developments were in actual fact to be BMC’s way of introducing new innovations “under the radar” for their Cambridge A55 model which was introduced the following year.
+It didn't take too long for the motoring media to fathom that these developments were in actual fact to be BMC’s way of introducing new innovations “under the radar” for their new Cambridge version, the A55 model to be introduced the following year.